-• develop the technical skills expected of a beginning licensed mechanic for the repair, maintenance, inspection and overhaul of airframe, including electrical systems, sheet metal, welding, hydraulic systems, rigging and assembly, wood, fabric, and doping, and general overhaul procedures.
+• develop the technical skills expected of a beginning licensed mechanic for the repair, maintenance, inspection and overhaul of airframe, including electrical systems, sheet metal, welding, hydraulic systems,

 - meet the required technical knowledge for an Airframe Maintenance certification, required by Federal Aviation Regulation, Part 65. - develop core skills in reading, writing, mathematics, and science reasoning necessary for employment in the aviation maintenance industry.